How Do Google Ads Work and Will They Make You Money?

 And this is why you must consider searcher intent.

-If you want to know how do Google Ads work to make you money, it’s by targeting your ads at people who are ready to buy your product right now!
+If you want to know how does Google Ads work to make you money, it’s by targeting your ads at people who are ready to buy your product right now!

 Besides, you have to bring in new sales to cover the cost of your ad campaign.
 Otherwise you’ll quickly find yourself deep in the hole on advertising costs.